mgula57/mlb_showdown_card_bot/README.md

 ### **Defense**

 #### _Hitters_
-Each player can have a maximum of **2 positions** or WOTC sets (2000-2005).
+Each player can have a maximum of **2 position slots** for WOTC sets (2000-2005).
 That is expanded to **3 positions** for 2022 sets.
 For a position to qualify, the player has to make at least **7 appearances** or at least **15%** of games at that position.
 For multi-year/career long cards, **25%** of games must be played at that position.
 The positions are then limited to the top 2 (3 if CLASSIC or EXPANDED set) by number of appearances.

 In WOTC sets (2000-2005), 2B/3B/SS can be combined to conform to 2 position slots.
 When combined, the average of the 2 positions will be used as the final value.
 Positions will be combined only if their in-game defensive ratings have a difference of 2 or less.
 For example if the player has SS+4 and 3B+1, they will stay separated.